 Being product folk, we decided to map out the hackathon’s user journey, identifying all the touchpoints that could make for an inclusive experience.
 One way we achieved this was by creating a dedicated Slack workspace for participants to meet each other, receive updates and access learning resources ahead of the hackathon itself.

 When it came to the actual event, after a quick intro to the Planes crew and some housekeeping, we arranged a communal breakfast to get people chatting amongst themselves.
-We also asked everyone to wear name badges (with specific colours for each team) and ran a activity to get people thinking about how to work in their groups.
+We also asked everyone to wear name badges (with specific colours for each team) and ran a team canvas activity to get people thinking about how to work in their groups.

 What is your company passionate about?
 For us, it made sense for our brief to have an environmental lens.
 And it turns out a lot of junior devs are also pretty excited by green projects too, given the number of applications we received.